nvictor/design/clustermap/DESIGN.md

 ### Networking

--   **API Client:** `URLSession` is used for making REST API calls to the Kubernetes server.
+-   **API Client:** `URLSession` is used for making REST API calls to the Kubernetes server and the Metrics Server.
 A custom `URLSessionDelegate` handles TLS server trust validation and client certificate challenges.
 -   **Data Parsing:** Swift's `Codable` protocol is used to decode the JSON responses into native Swift objects.
 A YAML parser (`Yams`) is used as a fallback for parsing `kubeconfig` files.

 ## 2. Treemap Data Structure

 Kubernetes objects are transformed into a hierarchical structure suitable for a treemap.

-### Hierarchy Views
+### Hierarchy View

-The user can switch between two distinct hierarchical views:

--   **By Resource Type:** A structural view showing `Namespace` → `Deployment` → `Pod`.
-This is useful for understanding the parent-child relationships between resources.
+The application uses a single, structural hierarchy to display resources: `Namespace` → `Deployment` → `Pod`.
+This view is useful for understanding the parent-child and ownership relationships between the core workload resources in the cluster.
--   **By Namespace:** A categorical view showing `Namespace` → `Kind` (e.g., "Deployments", "CronJobs") → `Resource Name`.
-This is useful for getting an inventory of all resources running in a namespace.

 ### Sizing Metrics

-The size of each rectangle in the treemap represents a specific metric:
+The size of each rectangle in the treemap represents a specific real-time usage metric, fetched from the Kubernetes Metrics Server.

 -   **Resource Count:** Size based on the number of child resources.
--   **CPU:** Size based on CPU requests.
+-   **CPU:** Size based on real-time CPU usage (in cores).
--   **Memory:** Size based on memory requests.
+-   **Memory:** Size based on real-time memory usage (in bytes).

 ### Core Data Model